 The donation process takes about 30 to 45 minutes from start to finish.
 During each donation, one pint of blood is collected.
 The average adult body has between 10 and 12 pints of blood.
 Blood can be donated every eight weeks per Food and Drug Administration regulations to allow the body enough time to regenerate red cells.

 Blood donation is a safe, FDA regulated activity.
 A person cannot contract HIV/AIDS from donating blood.
 Sterile, disposable needles and supplies are used only once and safely discarded after each donation.
-The safety of our donors and patients is our top priority at the Scott & White Blood Center.
+The safety of our donors and patients is our top priority at the Baylor Scott & White Blood Center.

 Donor Eligibility Requirements